dm0-/installer/README.md

 ### CentOS

 There is nothing planned to change here at this point.
 CentOS must be perfect.
-All known shortcomings in the generated images are due to the status of the distro (e.g. lack of networkd, lack of ImageMagick in 8, lack of a UEFI stub in 7, etc.), so they will not be fixed by this script.
+All known shortcomings in the generated images are due to the status of the distro (e.g. lack of networkd, lack of a UEFI stub in 7, etc.), so they will not be fixed by this script.

 ### Gentoo